HTO3/Hto3.DateTimeHelpers/README.md

 ### SetMinute

-Change the minute of a DateTime
+Change the minute of a DateTime.

 ```csharp
 new DateTime(2018, 12, 11, 21, 50, 30).SetMinute(9) == new DateTime(2018, 12, 11, 9, 50, 30);